Please note there are no vacancies for new applications to this course for September 2021.

 - Your understanding of what is meant by 'counselling'

-- Any background education, personal experience, involvement or interest that is relevant to your application
+- Any background education, personal experience (including any experience of your own therapy or counselling), involvement or interest that is relevant to your application

 - Any other relevant information (for example, the contribution you expect to make to the work of the course)